Homestead High School (California): Mathematics competitions

-Pegasus

-Homestead's yearbook, Pegasus, has been its most award-winning publication of recent years, capturing two National Pacemaker Awards from the National Scholastic Press Association in 2002 and 2005.
-The Pacemaker is awarded to the 20 best yearbooks in the country, often out of more than a thousand contenders.
-The yearbook was also an NSPA Pacemaker Finalist in 2000 and 2001.
-In 2006, the CSPA awarded the Pegasus a Silver Crown.
-The yearbook has also won a number of other awards, ranging from CSPA Gold Circles (awarded for individual stories, concepts, designs, and photography) to various Best in Show awards.

 Science Bowl

 Homestead has a team competing in the Science Bowl, a competition sponsored by the U.S. Department of Energy.
 Over the years, Homestead students have won awards at the National Chemistry Olympiad and the National Science Bowl.
 Teacher Gareth Wong initially organized and advised the team, and, in 2002, the American Chemical Society recognized his work with a High School Teacher Award for the Western Region.
 The team is not currently advised by any teacher.
 On February 10, 2007, Homestead's team won the regional competition held at the SLAC National Accelerator Laboratory, eventually repeating their regional victory on February 2, 2008.
 At the 2007 National Science Bowl Competition in Washington, D.C., Homestead's team placed 12th out of more than 60 high-school teams, winning a $1,000 prize for the school's science department.
 In 2009, Homestead made it to the National competition for the third time in a row.
 At the National Science Bowl Competition, they placed in the top eight out of 67 other high schools.